saud-learning-services/instructions-and-other-templates/README.md

 -- for screenshots using examples, clearly indicate as example
 - assume that Ops uses GitHub Desktop setup to locate files in Documents/GitHub/Sauder_Learning_Services

+## Other
+- keep a copy of unedited images for other uses
+- use Snagit for editing images, try to keep consistent